 Trying to quit cold turkey can present a host of withdrawal symptoms making quitting even more challenging.
 People addicted to Adderall use will find themselves facing effects that are essentially the opposite of what the drug promises to do.
 This includes feeling highly fatigued, losing concentration, and even an unusually slow heartbeat.
 In the most severe cases, people may need to enroll in inpatient rehab to get out of their addiction.

-Safer alternatives to Adderall include a list of natural brain supplements that can all help improve concentration, focus, mental energy, and cognitive function.
+Safer alternatives to Adderall include a list of natural brain supplements that can all help improve concentration, focus, mental energy, memory recall and cognitive function.

-Alpha GPC is a choline compound that has been researched to help with mental performance in different capacities.
+Alpha GPC is a choline compound (similar to CDP Choline) that has been researched to help with mental performance in different capacities.
 Choline is a precursor to the neurotransmitter acetylcholine which is responsible for several chemical messages sent within the brain.
-Alpha GPC assists in delivering choline to the brain along with increasing acetylcholine production.
+Alpha GPC assists in delivering choline to the brain along with increasing acetylcholine production. [*]

-Bacopa monnieri is a medicinal herb with a long history of enhancing memory, reducing anxiety, and treating epilepsy.
+Bacopa monnieri is a medicinal herb with a long history of enhancing memory performance, reducing anxiety, and treatment for epilepsy.
 Recent research into the herb also shows that it may boost brain function and alleviate stress and anxiety among other benefits.

-The herb’s potency is believed to come from a class of powerful compounds known as bacosides.
-Bacopa monnieri offers neuroprotection by bolstering levels of certain neurotransmitters in the brain.
+The herb’s potency is believed to come from a class of powerful compounds known as bacosides. [*] Bacopa monnieri offers neuroprotection by bolstering levels of certain neurotransmitters in the brain.
 For instance, Bacopa seems to increase brain synthesis of serotonin, which among other things, is vital for mood regulation.
-It also seems to increase the effects of dopamine which can help achieve a sense of calm and maintain mood equilibrium.
+It also seems to increase the effects of dopamine which can help achieve a sense of calm and maintain mood equilibrium of a person.

 Caffeine is no stranger to any list of stimulants, but does it size up to Adderall as a learning aid?
 While the use of Adderall seems to be growing by the semester, caffeine still remains the most commonly used psychoactive drug.